notna07/disjoint-synthetic-data-generation/README.md

 Additional examples for how to use the library can be seen in the documentation in the source code folder.

 ## Requirements
-The library requires Python 3.10 or higher and the following packages:
+The library requires Python 3.10 (we use version 3.10.12) and the following packages:
-- numpy
+- numpy ~= 1.26
-- pandas
+- pandas ~= 2.2.3
 - scipy ~= 1.12
 - scikit-learn ~= 1.5
 - synthcity >= 0.2.11
 - DataSynthesizer ~= 0.1.13
 - pyod >= 2.0

-Additonally, the synthpop generative model is accessed through R, and requires the following R packages:
+Additonally, the synthpop generative model is accessed through R (we used version 4.1.2), and requires the following R packages:
-- synthpop
+- synthpop ~= 1.8.0